VOL. XCIV, NO. 247

 Takeaway

-Even if gross performance is similar, ongoing costs compound into a huge long-term performance gap.
+Even if gross performance is close, the cost gap compounds into a wide net-return gap.

 portfolio